NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 We got y'all.

-This one's it.
+This one's it?

 Is this like an ad or something?

-Yeah, I thought they'd tell.
+Yeah, I thought this was.

 Okay, here we go.